RhapsodySL/perfconfig/README.md

 1. Download the config and extract it.
 2. Simply run the `update.sh` script from a terminal or from a file manager. (and you can drag it to your desktop for convenient access)
 3. You can, of course, make it run automatically by reading http://kvz.io/blog/2007/07/29/schedule-tasks-on-linux-using-crontab/ .

+If the auto updater for either operating system fails to work, then please tell me by making an issue on the github page.
+For the Windows updater, replace EXIT with PAUSE, and post the screenshot so I can see what happened.